Toyota 86: Subaru BRZ

 The BRZ's name comes from three elements: Boxer engine, rear-wheel drive, and Z standing for Zenith.
 The Subaru BRZ differs from the 86's design in the front fascia, with a different grille and headlight assembly, as well as a different front wing vent.
-The BRZ's grill is hexagonal in shape and inverted, compared to the Toyota's trapezoid.
+The BRZ's grille is hexagonal in shape and inverted, compared to the Toyota's trapezoid.
 The BRZ features a wraparound of LED parking lights in the headlight assembly, while daytime running lights are integrated into the bumper.
 The suspension setup of the Subaru is different from the Toyota.
 Like the Japanese Toyota 86, Subaru offers an RA base model lacking most interior comforts and using 16 inch steel wheels, with the only difference from the 86 RC being that the BRZ RA's bumpers are painted the same colour as the body.
 Two main trim levels are offered: R trim, known as Premium in North America, and S trim, known as Limited in North America.
 The most notable differences between the trims being the S trim (Limited) received leather seats with Alcantara inserts that were heated rather than the cloth seats in the R trim (Premium).
 In Europe and Australia BRZs offer a Toyota stereo unit, while Japanese and North American vehicles use a Subaru unit.
 Australian BRZs were originally available for sale only online.